CJ Carr hopes to add to family's football legacy after winning starting QB job at No. 6 Notre Dame

 And like so many times before, Carr won.

-“It’s about decision-making,” Freeman said, explaining what factors he'd consider in making the decision.
+“It’s about decision-making,” Freeman said, explaining what factors he'd consider.
 “I always say it, we’ll give the quarterback credit when things are good, we’ll blame him if things are bad.
 But the one thing they control is their decision-making and the ability to get everybody on the same page.”

 At 6-foot-3, 210 pounds, Carr has prototypical size for a QB.
 He was a highly touted, strong-armed prospect coming out of Saline High School in Michigan.
 The scouting report also says he has exceptional accuracy and outstanding mechanics.